Reviews You Can Rely On

 Expensive

-The features of this jacket are fairly sparse compared to some resort-specific models, which lands it more squarely in the backcountry shell category.
-Often, less is more for the backcountry, and this jacket is no exception.
-Still, the double chest pockets and single internal zip pockets are more than adequate for days at the resort.
-We found it hard to find a flaw in either the construction or performance of this high-end shell.
-If you are in a position to invest in a top-end piece of gear, especially for the backcountry, the Lofoten Gore-Tex Pro is an outstanding choice.
-If you'd like a shell that can do both resort and backcountry at a much more affordable cost, the Flylow Lucy will keep you and your wallet happy.
+Compared to some resort-specific models, this jacket has relatively sparse features, which puts it more squarely in the backcountry shell category.
+Often, less is more for the backcountry, including this jacket.
+That said, the double chest pockets and single internal zip pockets are more than adequate for days at the resort.
+During testing, finding a flaw in the construction or performance of this high-end shell was a challenge.
+If your budget allows you to invest in a premium piece of gear, especially for the backcountry, the Lofoten Gore-Tex Pro is an excellent choice.
+If you'd like a shell that works for both resort and backcountry at a much more affordable cost, we think a jacket like the Flylow Lucy will keep you and your wallet happy.

 Read more: Norrona Lofoten Gore-Tex Pro - Women's review